Effective March 21, 2016

 - cached anonymous identifiers and/or

 - Precise Location Data.
-To support behavioral advertising, we may use precise location information, including latitude and longitude.
+To target advertising, we may use precise location information, including latitude and longitude.

 - IP addresses.
 To support targeted advertising campaigns, outside the EU, we may collect your IP address.
 We also store IP addresses in server logs for anti-fraud and security reasons.